x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 See code for A-E in Part II in JelloCube.sln in x81705 repository (linked via webcourses).
-As of now, cylinder collision is not operational, but screenshots of the jellocube bouncing off the ground, jiggling, and maintaining structural integrity are shown below.
-Additionally, a video has been uploaded to YouTube, link provided in Part F. Implement Two Extra Features.
+As of now, cylinder collision is not operational, but screenshots of the jellocube bouncing off the ground, compressing, jiggling, and returning/maintaining structural integrity are shown below.
+Additionally, a video has been uploaded to YouTube, link provided in Part F below.
 ~~~
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework1/images/successjello1.PNG?raw=true)